Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 - Strategic pricing is critical: well-priced homes move fast; overpriced homes sit

-- Overpricing lesson: 315 DOM + $660K reduction shows the cost of overpricing
+- Overpricing lesson: 315 DOM + $660K reduction shows the cost of mispricing

-Leaside in January 2026 is in correction mode—shifting from the automatic appreciation of 2025 to a market where pricing discipline and presentation quality determine success.
+Leaside in January 2026 represents a market in transition—shifting from the ultra-fast pace of recent years to one where pricing discipline and presentation quality determine success.
 If you want a clear plan for Leaside in 2026, call The Seymour Team—we know exactly how to navigate this shift.

 The Seymour Team Advantage